A Liouville theorem for supercritical Fujita equation and its applications: Proof of Theorem

-Moreover, the convergence in both cases takes place in $H_{\omega}^1(\mathbb R^n)$ and $C_{loc}^\infty(\mathbb R^n)$. \end{thm} With the Type I blow up rate \eqref{Type I blow up rate}, the proof in \cite{Velazquez1993} (which is stated only for the subcritical case) can be extended to our setting without any change.
+where the homogeneous multilinear form $B(x)=\sum_{|\alpha|=m}C_\alpha x^\alpha$ is nonnegative. \end{enumerate} Moreover, the convergence in both cases takes place in $H_{\omega}^1(\mathbb R^n)$ and $C_{loc}^\infty(\mathbb R^n)$. \end{thm} With the Type I blow-up rate \eqref{Type I blow-up rate}, the proof in \cite{Velazquez1993} (which is stated only for the subcritical case) can be extended to our setting without any change.
 Therefore, the remaining proof on the $(n-1)$-rectifiability of $\mathcal{R}^\pm$ is identical to the one of \cite[Proposition 3.1]{Velazquez1993-2}. \end{proof}

 Finally, we give the proof of the corollaries in Subsection \ref{subsection application}.